liamxaro/liamxaro/README.md

 - ⚡ Fun fact: ...
 -->

-- Currently employed at Kearney & Company to work on Data Analytics and Robotic Process Automation
+- Currently employed at Kearney & Company to work on Data Analytics and Robotics Process Automation

 - In my spare time, I'm learning THREE.JS and designing projects around WebGL